jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_reportviewer.md

 Print, search, and refresh reports using the Report toolbar.

 ## Can I customize the reports to my own criteria?
-Can I create new report definitions?
 The Spotlight Report Viewer displays reports using SQL Server 2005 or 2008 Report Definition Language files (.rdl).
 You can build on the supplied reports or create your own reports.
+[Query the Spotlight Statistics Repository][enterprise_ssrquery]

 ## Where is the data?
 Can I customize the collection schedules?
- by querying the data from the Spotlight Statistics Repository Data is collected from the SQL Server instance then written to the Spotlight Statistics Repository.
+Data is collected from the SQL Server instance then written to the Spotlight Statistics Repository.

+You can customize the collection schedules in the Spotlight Client.
+[Configure Scheduling][enterprise_cfgmonitor_scheduling]

 ## Where are the report definition files?
-To use your own report definition files

-Set the location of your .rdl files in Spotlight.

-Select Reports.
-Right-click Reports.
-Select Settings.
-Navigate to the folder containing the rdl files you want to use.
-Click OK.
-or

-Copy your .rdl files into the Plug-ins\Trending\Reports folder in the Spotlight on SQL Server Client installation folder.
+The default location for the definition (rdl) files is in the Spotlight on SQL Server Client installation folder in the Plug-ins\Trending\Reports folder.

 If you do not have write access to the Program Files folders listed above, you can create the following folder and use it as an alternative: <user>\Documents\Spotlight Reports

+To set the location of your .rdl files in Spotlight:

+1. Select **Reports**.
+2. Right-click **Reports**.
+3. Select **Settings**.
+4. Navigate to the folder containing the rdl files you want to use.
+5. Click **OK**.

 {% include links.html %}